knowlesy/AzKeyVault_Pipeline_Security/README.md

 In this we will go over the 3 options for securing access to your keyvault when using lirary sets in Azure Devops Pipelines

-I have created 3 Keyvaults with varying degrees of access all controleld via the networking section
+I have created 3 Key Vaults with varying degrees of access all controlled via the networking section

-The keyvaults consist of the following
+The Key Vaults consist of the following

 * Configured with Azure RBAC
 * Have a test secret in them
-* An SPN "keyvault" as reader to the subscription and as "Key Vault Secrets User" (read in keyvaults) to the Keyvault
+* An SPN "KeyVault" as reader to the subscription and as "Key Vault Secrets User" (read in Key Vaults) to the Key Vault
-* My own account added as a Keyvault Secrets Officer (to create / edit / read)
+* My own account added as a Key Vault Secrets Officer (to create / edit / read)

-The SPN "Keyvault" was added to my test project as a connector in ADO
+The SPN "Key Vault" was added to my test project as a connector in ADO

 ![image](https://github.com/knowlesy/AzKeyVault_Pipeline_Security/assets/20459678/9d681e8f-d9c1-4ad1-9e36-dc56011d39a1)